andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 => true
 ```

-If we wanted to lock that down we would add strictness to the function
+If we wanted to define a type for the function of field we would define a type
-signatures:
+as the value of the keys we want:

 ```
 fooer = interface {